-- Pr1Permit liquor license establishments in Commercial designated zones on the Future Land Use Map and Zoning Map as a Discretionary Use subject to terms and conditions of the Planning Advisory Committee. - Pr2Evaluate requests for liquor licensed establishments in zones other than Commecial on a case-by-case basis.
-These uses will only be permitted in accordance with applicable provincial regulations and only as an amendment to the Zoning By-law and subject to such terms and conditions as may be set by Council and the Planning Advisory Committee pursuant to Section 59 of the Community Planning Act. - Evaluate requests for gaming establishments on a case-by-Pr3 case basis.
+- Pr1 Permit liquor licensed establishments in Commercial Designations on the Future Land Use Map and in the Zoning Map as a Discretionary Use subject to terms and conditions of the Planning Advisory Committee. - Pr2 Evaluate requests for liquor licensed establishments in zones other than Commercial on a case-by-case basis.
+These uses will only be permitted in accordance with applicable provincial regulations and only as an amendment to the Zoning By-law and subject to such terms and conditions as may be set by Council and the Planning Advisory Committee pursuant to Section 59 of the Community Planning Act. - Pr3 Evaluate requests for gaming establishments on a case-bycase basis.
 These uses will only be permitted in accordance with applicable provincial regulations and only as an amendment to the Zoning By-law and subject to such terms and conditions as may be set by Council and the Planning Advisory Committee pursuant to Section 59 of the Community Planning Act.